 GASB Statement No. 68 "Accounting and Reporting for Pension Plans-an amendment of GASB Statement No. 27."
 The statement establishes accounting and financial reporting requirements related to pensions provided by governments.
+The statement is effective for fiscal years beginning after June 15, 2015.
+However, with no wages directly recorded to the Agency, this statement will not have an impact on statements.

+GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date

+This statement amends transition provisions of GASB Statement No. 68, establishes accounting and financial reporting standards for recognition of contributions made between the measurement date of the net pension liability and implementation of GASB Statement No. 68.
 The statement is effective for fiscal years beginning after June 15, 2014.
-However, with no wages directly recorded to the Agency, this statement will be not have an impact on future statements.
+However, with no wages directly recorded to the Agency, this statement will not have an impact on statements.

-GASB Statement No. 71 "Pension Transition for Contributions Made Subsequent to the Measurement Date".
-The statement amends transition provisions of GASB Statement No. 68, establishes accounting and financial reporting standards for recognition of contributions made between the measurement date of the net pension liability and implementation of GASB Statement No. 68.
-The statement is effective for fiscal years beginning after June 15, 2014.